whoward/docs/markdown/reference/test-configuration.md

 ###Internet Explorer Driver Version

-The specific version of the IE Driver executable can be customized using the `iedriver-version` key.
+The specific version of the IE Driver executable can be customized using the `iedriverVersion` key.

 In particular, Sauce supports launching 64-bit IE on our 64-bit VMs: Windows 7, Windows 8, and Windows 8.1.
 This provides a workaround for a known Selenium bug causing screencaptures using the 32-bit driver on a 64-bit operating system to fail to capture the whole web page.